Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

+We also follow a continual pretraining strategy for initializing the dynamic weight generator.
+First, we pretrain the weight generator to mimic the teacher model's patch embedding layer weights.
+We then use the pretrained weights to initialize the dynamic embedding layer.
 The training loss comprises two distinct components.
-One is the MIM reconstruction loss, which forces the model to predict $X' \in \mathbb{R}^{C\times H\times W}$ for reconstructing various data modalities from the full-channel inputs $X$.
-The other one is the feature distillation loss, which employs the cosine similarity between the teacher and student feature representations to guide the learning process of the student model.
-Suppose that the encoded feature of the full channel input is $F$; then the composite loss function can be formulated as follows:
+One is the MIM reconstruction loss, which forces the model to predict $\mathbf{X'} \in \mathbb{R}^{C\times H\times W}$ for reconstructing various data modalities from the full-channel inputs $\mathbf{X}$.
+The other is the feature distillation loss, which employs the cosine similarity between the teacher and student feature representations to guide the student model.
+Suppose that the encoded feature of the full channel input is $\mathbf{F}$; then the composite loss function can be formulated as follows: